Corporate Governance

 The target percentage of variable compensation (performance-linked compensation and stock price-linked compensation) out of total compensation is approximately 25% (assuming a standard amount of performance-linked compensation and stock price-linked compensation).
 The amount of performance-linked compensation is decided by a method whereby the Appointment and Remuneration Committee first determines a range of profit attributable to shareholders of the parent company, which becomes a standard for basic source of distribution, by taking into consideration special factors such as extraordinary income or losses from profit attributable to shareholders of the parent company, and the Board of Directors determines a specific amount of performance-linked compensation by multiplying the basic source of distribution by a ratio corresponding to the ratio of distribution for each title and individual evaluation of Directors.
 The amount of stock price-linked compensation is decided by a method whereby the Appointment and Remuneration Committee first determines a number of phantom stocks calculated based on a standard amount set every year for each Representative Director and Director serving as an Executive Officer, and the Company determines as to the grant thereof at the Board of Directors.
 The phantom stocks are converted into points by multiplying the number of phantom stocks by the stock price three years later, and the points accumulated during the term of office are converted into a specific amount to be paid upon retirement.

-While target figures for the indicator for performance-linked compensation have not been determined for the current fiscal year, the actual figure of the basic source of distribution amounted to 35 million yen, with the standard range of profit attributable to shareholders of the parent company from 50,000 million yen to less than 60,000 million yen.
+While target figures for the indicator for performance-linked compensation have not been determined for the current fiscal year, the actual figure of the basic source of distribution amounted to 60 million yen, with the standard range of profit attributable to shareholders of the parent company from 60,000 million yen to less than 70,000 million yen.

 Other details of the compensation payable to Directors are deliberated and proposed by the Appointment and Remuneration Committee and thereupon determined by the Board of Directors.
 The amount of compensation payable to Audit and Supervisory Committee Members is determined through consultation among Audit and Supervisory Committee Members in consideration of their duties and responsibilities.
 The stock price-linked compensation system (phantom stocks) decided at the Board of Directors meeting held on January 31, 2023, was introduced and started in June 2023 for the purpose of incentivizing management to demonstrate sound entrepreneurial spirit as well as further promoting value sharing with shareholders, toward the Company's sustainable growth and enhancement of medium- to long-term corporate value.

-At the 40th Ordinary General Meeting of Shareholders held on June 22, 2017, it was resolved that compensation payable to Directors (excluding Directors serving as Audit and Supervisory Committee Members) per year shall be no more than 400 million yen (excluding the portion of employee’s salary payable to Directors who concurrently serve as employees).
+At the 40th Ordinary General Meeting of Shareholders held on June 22, 2017, it was resolved that compensation payable to Directors (excluding Directors serving as Audit and Supervisory Committee Members) per year shall be no more than 400 million yen (excluding the portion of employee's salary payable to Directors who concurrently serve as employees).
 The number of Directors (excluding Directors serving as Audit and Supervisory Committee Members) as of the conclusion of the above Ordinary General Meeting of Shareholders was six.
 In addition, at the same Ordinary General Meeting of Shareholders, it was resolved that compensation payable to Directors serving as Audit and Supervisory Committee Members per year shall be no more than 100 million yen.
 The number of Directors serving as Audit and Supervisory Committee Members as of the conclusion of the above Ordinary General Meeting of Shareholders was four.
-As of March 31, 2023, the number of Directors (excluding Directors serving as Audit and Supervisory Committee Members) was six and the number of Directors serving as Audit and Supervisory Committee Members was three.
+As of March 31, 2026, the number of Directors (excluding Directors serving as Audit and Supervisory Committee Members) was seven and the number of Directors serving as Audit and Supervisory Committee Members was three.

 The details of the individual compensation payable to each Director (excluding Directors serving as Audit and Supervisory Committee Members) for the fiscal year under review were determined by the Board of Directors within the compensation limit approved by the general meeting of shareholders respecting the proposal from the Appointment and Remuneration Committee submitted upon deliberation based on the Director's position, evaluation, and other factors.
 Therefore, the Company believes that the details are in line with the Policy.